brycecurtis/permitify/README.md

 ### On dev machines

+- The first time you run './manage start' you will get a WalletNotFoundError - change the schema version number to something random in src/von_connector/proof.py:40 and schema.py:39, then run it again.

 - If you get WalletNotFoundError when submitting a claim, try incrementing the schema version and fully restarting the server.
 This will re-publish the schema and related claim definition which should fix this.
 This can occur if the wallet didn't persist properly from a previous restart and the definition cannot be found in the wallet. **This will also be needed on first run.**

 - For Django's hot-reloading to work in development, the src directory needs to mounted as a volume.
 This only works when one "service" is defined in the docker-compose.yml since multiple services will clobber each other's config files that get copied in.